 You will find a wide variety of Morgan Bay accommodation here.

-During the day you can gaze at passing ships on the horizon, relax on the beach with a book, play a round of golf in Kei Mouth, or take a walk along the beach and picturesque cliffs / krantzes.
-There are several good fishing spots in the area and ski-boats can be lauched from the mouth of the nearby Kei River.
-The more adventurous may enjoy a canter along the Morgans Bay beach with Mkulu Kei Horse Trails, or a game drive at Endalweni Private Game Reserve, while those in need of some pampering can enjoy spa treatments at the Morgan Bay Hotel.
+There are lots of things to keep the young ones entertained, particularly on our excellent beach, which is patrolled by lifeguards during the festive season, and shallow swimming lagoon.
+During the day you can gaze at passing ships on the horizon, relax on the beach with a book, play a round of golf in Kei Mouth, or take a walk along the beach, the picturesque cliffs and the Bushbuck Trail at Yellowwood Forest.
+There are several good fishing spots in the area and ski-boats can be launched from the mouth of the nearby Kei River.

+Many good times have been enjoyed by families and friends who meet every evening in summer for sundowners on the cliffs, to reflect on the day and forget their troubles.
 At night you can lie relaxed in comfortable accommodation while being hypnotised by the dull roar of the sea, glorious stars and the intermittent beam of the Cape Morgan Lighthouse across the bay.

 Directions & GPS Coordinates

 Drive for approx. 25-30 minutes on the N2 from East London toward Mthatha or drive 31km past the Kei Bridge from Mthatha and take the Kei Mouth turnoff at Mooiplaas.
 Follow the R349 for R35.5km to the Morgan's Bay turnoff, just past the aeroplane at the Ferndale School.
 Then follow the road for 7km into town.

 Morgan Bay GPS coordinates: 32° 42' 28.19" S 28° 20' 34.45" E